hipe/tmx/fields/doc/issues/012-normal-normalization.md

 ## step 2 of effecting every association: ad-hoc normalization

-allowing arbitrary author functions to operate as "ad-hoc normalizers" is a mostly solved problem: the function must take as input a [#co-004] "qualified knownness":
+allowing arbitrary author functions to operate as "ad-hoc normalizers" is a mostly solved problem (presented fully in historic [#004.1.2]).

+but to summarize [#same] and highlight its pertinent characteristics: the function must take as input a [#co-004] "qualified knownness":

   - this structure allows the function to know and use the name of the association it is normalizing, for use in any custom error reporting.